Skip to content

 131. Progress on human rights commitment?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports conducting stakeholder consultations and supplier workshops to discuss human rights topics.
+The company also reports to conduct stakeholder consultations and supplier workshops to discuss human rights topics.

 • Y